Nathan-Potgieter/Making-of-MCmarket/README.md

 # MCmarket an R Package Designed for Simulating Asset Market Returns

-This is the README for Nathan Potgieter’s financial econometrics project, in which a framework for the Monte Carlo simulation of asset markets is developed.
+This is the README for Nathan Potgieter’s financial econometrics project.
+This work sets out and packages a framework for the Monte Carlo simulation of asset markets.
+The package will be available in on githib under the “Nathan-Potgieter/MCmarket” repository.

 ## Aim

-The aim of this project is to develop a general and easy to use Monte Carlo simulation package that generates asset return data, with a prespecified correlation structure and dynamic dependencies.
+The aim of this project is to develop a general and easy to use Monte Carlo simulation package designed to generate asset return data, with a prespecified correlation structure and dynamic correlations.
+Here dynamic correlations refer to a property of a multivariate distribution where average correlations/dependencies increase within the left-tail.
 Ideally the user will be able to adjust a “leverage” parameter, which will determine the markets left-tail dependency, and in turn effect the likelihood of entering a “crisis period” characterized by extreme joint drawdowns.

-Elliptical copulas are used to induce the correlation in the simulated data, while Archmedian copulas are used induce greater left-tail dependencies.
+Elliptical copulas are used to specify the correlation structure in the simulated data and the Archmedian Clayton copula is used induce greater left-tail dependencies.

-The data will also be simulated to exhibit volatility clustering, this is accomplished by utilizing various ARIMA(p,q) + GARCH(q,p) models, the parameters of which can be adjusted to induce alternative risk characteristics.
-Various ARIMA(p,q) + APGARCH(q,p) structures can be called on to induce mean and variance persistence.
+The data will also be simulated to posses volatility persistence, this way the simulated data can exhbit volatility clusters.
+This is accomplished by utilizing various ARMA(1,1) + APARCH(1,1) models, the parameters of which can be adjusted to induce alternative risk characteristics.
+Since APARCH nests at least 7 other volatility models, the user effectively has a wide range of volatility models from which to choose.

 ## Monte Carlo Framework